-LastPass admins can enable the "Super Admin - Master Password Reset" policy for their account to allow designated admins to reset a user's Master Password.
-Once enabled, new user accounts will be able to have their Master Passwords reset, and existing users who are actively logged in will need to log out and log back in via the LastPass web browser extension before the reset option will become available to the admin.
+LastPass admins can enable the "Permit super admins to reset Master Passwords" policy for their account to allow designated admins to reset a user's Master Password.
+Once enabled, user accounts will be able to have their Master Passwords reset as long as they have logged in to the LastPass web browser extension at least once.

 - In the Admin Console, go to Users in the left menu.

-- Click on the email address of the user, then click the More icon and select Super admin master password reset.
+- Click on the email address of the user, then click the More icon and select Reset Master Password.

 - When prompted, click OK.

 - Enter your own Master Password, then click Submit.

 - Enter a new Master Password for the user, then re-enter it to confirm.